Reverse Retirement: Find Out Why So Many Retirees Are Going Back to Work

 - 32% in the middle tier.

 Even the Department of Labor has noticed the increase in the labor-force participation rates by those 65 and older.
-In 1985 only 10.8% of those over 65 were working.
-That number has nearly doubled and currently stands at 19.6% and growing.
+In 1985, only 10.8% of those over 65 were working.
+That number has nearly doubled and is growing.

-Why Are So Many People Returning to the Daily Grind?
+Why Are So Many Retirees Returning to Work?

 According to the Federal Reserve study, “We suspect that they [retirees] either do not think of retirement as the state of no longer working or they find that, unexpectedly, they do not like not working and would rather return to work.”